 Are you at one of those times in running a spa or massage practice when you feel stuck?
-Even if things are going well, you know that for continued success you need to change your course of action.
+Even if things are going well, you know that you need to change your course of action for continued success.
 However, you may not know what to do.
 Maybe you need to expand and bring on more staff with a greater range of treatment expertise?
-Or you should try reaching for a new demographic to build up your client roster?
-Would adding ecommerce to your website be the way to generate more retail sales?
+Or should you try reaching for a new demographic to build up your client roster?
+Would adding eCommerce to your website be the way to generate more retail sales?
 Or maybe you should do all of these things but just how to get going and what to tackle first is not clear.

 Writing for Entrepreneur, Jeff Boss, executive coach, points to four things a business coach can do for you:

 Brainstorm brilliance: Sometimes, it takes a new perspective to see a connection between your personal values and beliefs and your desires and intentions.
 A business coach can help you make that connection.

 Bounce ideas: A business coach is a great sounding board.
 By focusing just on you and not letting their own thoughts get in the way, a business coach asks the needed questions to help identify your deeply rooted values.

 Be accountable: It’s easy to break promises to others – staff, associates, family, and friends – when you are busy.
 A coach helps you be accountable.